YaLTeR/niri/wiki/Configuration:-Animations.md

 #### Easing

-This is a common animation type that changes the value over a set duration using a Bézier curve.
+This is a relatively common animation type that changes the value over a set duration using an interpolation curve.

 To use this animation, set the following parameters: